-I first began to share the energetic toolkit that I developed as a presentation in CCY’s teacher training about four years ago.
-In it we discuss mirror neurons, the idea of a professional persona, the need for grounding through presence, protection through appropriate boundaries, and the awareness and willingness to release.
+I first began to share the energetic toolkit that I developed as a presentation in Charm City Yoga’s teacher training about four years ago.
+In it we discussed mirror neurons, the idea of a professional persona, the need for grounding through presence, protection through appropriate boundaries, and the awareness and willingness to release.
 I have made this presentation numerous times and its content has grown into a three-day retreat that I offer once a year.

 During my most recent presentation on the topic the tools I hold out to others were thoroughly put to the test.
 Although students are often opinionated about my work, one student had a very intense reaction to my presentation and told me so for several minutes.
 Standing there, with thirty people looking to me, I took a deep breath, I became aware of my feet to ground myself rocking forward and back, I fluffed the energy around myself increasing my boundary, I reminded myself that the emotion coming at me was not my own, and I waited patiently for the student to finish their thought.
 Then I moved on.